treehouses/treehouses.github.io/pages/blog/20200724-cliandremote.md

 As you may already know, every feature on the CLI is designed with the intent to be used on the remote app.
 This guide may help you create a new feature on both the CLI and remote app.
 This means you would have one PR in the cli repository and one PR in the remote repository.

+I am writing this post under the assumption that you have experience with the CLI, remote, and developing Android apps in general.

 The feature that I helped develop was `treehouses sshtunnel`/`remote` send/receive keys.
 I will be discussing how I approached this task.
 Hopefully you'll gain some insight on how you could create your own feature.

 ## Adding the CLI Feature